You’re brushing your teeth and they start to bleed. You floss and they ache. Red, swollen, and squishy. These are signs you could have gingivitis.

 - Flossing is also a good way to deep clean your teeth and gum line.

 - If you smoke, stop.
-This is a very important advice for all smokers, your oral health is not just in danger, you are prone to lung cancer and other health risks.
+This is very important advice for all smokers, your oral health is not just in danger, you are prone to lung cancer and other health risks.

 One of the easiest things to help ensure good health is to practice good oral hygiene